-SoundHound AI generates revenues through: (1) "Product Royalties," meaning royalties from voice-enabled products which are driven by volume, usage or life of applicable products and are affected by number of devices, users and units of usage time, (2) "Service Subscriptions," meaning subscription revenues, derived from monthly fees based on usage-based revenue, revenue per query or revenue per user, and (3) "Monetization," meaning revenues generated from focused ad targeting to users of products and services that employ our technologies.
-Currently, our monetization revenue is derived from our music identification application primarily in the form of ad impression revenue - revenue generated when an ad is shown in our music identification app - and, to a lesser extent, affiliate revenue for referrals to music stores for content sales and downloads of our premium music application.
+SoundHound generates revenues through: (1) "Product Royalties," meaning royalties from voice-enabled products which are driven by volume, usage or life of applicable products and are affected by number of devices, users and units of usage time, (2) "Service Subscriptions," meaning subscription revenues, derived from monthly fees based on usage-based revenue, revenue per query or revenue per user, (3) "Monetization," meaning revenues generated from focused at targeting to users of products and services that employ our technologies, and (4) "Licensing," meaning licensed voice solutions that are embedded in customer products.
+Currently, our monetization revenue is derived exclusively from our music identification application primarily in the form of ad impression revenue - revenue generated when an ad is shown in our music identification app - and, to a lesser extent, affiliate revenue for referrals to music stores for content sales and downloads of our premium music application.

-"Houndify Products," meaning products of our customers that employ SoundHound AI technology, and "Houndify Services," meaning services provided to customers related to SoundHound AI technology, provide our customers with access to our Houndify platform over a contractual period without taking possession of the software.
+"Houndified Products," meaning products of our customers that employ SoundHound technology, and "Houndified Services," meaning services provided to customers related to SoundHound technology, provide our customers with access to our Houndify platform over a contractual period without taking possession of the software.
 This generally includes revenues derived from up-front services ("professional services") that develop and customize the Houndify platform to fit customers' specific needs.
 These professional services are included in both our Product Royalties and Service Subscriptions revenues.
 Non-distinct professional services are recognized over the contractual life of the contract, whereas revenues from distinct professional services are recognized as the services are performed or when the services are complete depending on the arrangement.